freedomofpress/dangerzone/README.md

 * [Qubes OS (beta)](https://github.com/freedomofpress/dangerzone/blob/v0.8.0/INSTALL.md#qubes-os)
 * [Tails](https://github.com/freedomofpress/dangerzone/blob/v0.8.1/INSTALL.md#tails)

+You can read more about our operating system support [here](https://github.com/freedomofpress/dangerzone/blob/v0.8.1/INSTALL.md#operating-system-support).

 ## Some features

 - Sandboxes don't have network access, so if a malicious document can compromise one, it can't phone home